markusmeister/Electrode-Pooling-Data-and-Code/ReadMe.md

 - In the `figs/` directory find the name of the figure file of interest, and search for that name in the Jupyter notebooks or m-files.

 ## Simulation details (optional)
-The m-file `code/fig_6B_code/main_genSimulation.m` creates samples of voltage traces for imulated pooling, with parameters of Amp, Firing rate, and Noise.
+The m-file `code/fig_6B_code/main_genSimulation.m` creates samples of voltage traces for simulated pooling, with parameters of Amp, Firing rate, and Noise.